-It serves tasty meals that are well-prepared with attention to detail and the accompanying wine list is excellent.
-Known as Bernie’s Bistro it has won more than 30 different awards including Best Bistro in Australia.
+St Lords serves tasty meals that are well prepared with attention to detail, and the accompanying wine list is excellent.

-Lord of the Isles Tavern has an extensive range of wine, spirits, local and imported bottled beer and a whopping 12 types of beer on tap.
+St Lords has an extensive range of wine, spirits, local and imported bottled beer, and a whopping 12 types of beer on tap.

 Mon – Sat 8 am – 4 am, Sunday 9 am – 4 am